 It can be anything; a transferable job, a change of heart, marriage, a new set of responsibilities to cater to, etc. In essence, what fashioned for a person five years back, doesn’t always work within sight of the final closing date.

-Another common reason why purchasers seek to indulge in an assignment sale depends on the original purchaser’s financial footing.
+Another common reason why purchasers seek to indulge in a condo assignment sale depends on the original purchaser’s financial footing.
 Perhaps, the buyer does not have sufficient funds in hand to wrap the sale up and make it to the closing date of the building.
 Moreover, it’s rather cheaper to offer the contract to an assignee, than it is to cop out on a builder!

 Lastly, assignment sales are also mutual to individuals who are simply reckoning to “flip” a pre-construction condo unit.
 These speculative investors carry no intention of reaching the final closing date.

-In fact, some buyers maneuver profit by “flipping” pre-construction condos for occupancy.
+Some buyers maneuver profit by “flipping” pre-construction condos for occupancy.
 Additionally, this is another strategy to avoid paying for closing expenses and incur capital benefit over their original purchase.

 1. You can buy a brand-new condo at a low purchase price